Winners with Confidence: Discrete Argmin Inference with an Application to Model Selection: Data-driven Selection of the Weighting Parameter

-We apply the following iterative algorithm to conduct data-driven parameter selection. \begin{itemize} \item[(i)] Set $\lambda$ to be $\lambda_0$ as a small initial candidate (details on how $\lambda_0$ is determined are presented in Appendix~\ref{appendix: initial lambda_0}); \item[(ii)] Run Algorithm~\ref{algorithm: exp weighting} under $2\lambda$ and examine if \eqref{eq: stability term need to be small} is approximately satisfied.
-Specifically, we use the sample-version criterion:
+We apply the following iterative algorithm to conduct data-driven parameter selection.
+For each $r$: \begin{itemize} \item[(i)] Set $\lambda$ to be $\lambda_0$ as a small initial candidate (details on how $\lambda_0$ is determined are presented in Appendix~\ref{appendix: initial lambda_0}); \item[(ii)] Run the initial parts of Algorithm~\ref{algorithm: exp weighting} with $2\lambda$ until Step~\eqref{eq:exp_weight} and examine if Condition \eqref{eq: stability term need to be small} is approximately satisfied.
+Specifically, we use the sample-version criterion

-which can be evaluated using data.
-The small number $\varepsilon$ is set to be $0.05$, $0.1$, and $0.3$ for the LOO, 5-fold and 2-fold procedures respectively. \item[(iii)] If the criterion in step (ii) is not satisfied or $2\lambda \geq \phi$, return $\lambda$ as the selected parameter.
+Here the small number $\varepsilon$ is set to be $0.08$ for the LOO procedure. \item[(iii)] If the criterion in step (ii) is not satisfied or $2\lambda \geq \phi$, return $\lambda$ as the selected parameter.
 Otherwise, set $\lambda \leftarrow 2\lambda$ and repeat step (ii).
-The threshold $\phi$ is given by $n, n^{3/2}$ and $n^{2}$ for the LOO, 5-fold and 2-fold procedures respectively. \end{itemize}
+The threshold $\phi$ is a sufficiently large number (e.g. $n^5$). \end{itemize}

+In Section~\ref{sec: sensitivity of data-driven lambda}, we investigate the sensitivity of our LOO method’s performance to the choice of the weighting parameter $\lambda$.
+The results show that the proposed iterative data-driven selection contributes to boosting power while achieving sharp control over coverage guarantee.